andrew-shulgin/wireless-tools-android/README.md

 ==============
 Development machine:
 * Linux machine, preferably running Ubuntu.
 (I tested on Ubuntu 10.04 LTS).
 Probably should work on other Linuxes too.
-* Android NDK r6b or higher
+* Android NDK r11c or higher
 * Corresponding Android SDK
 * bash 3.0 or higher

 Mobile device (I tested on HTC Sensation):
-* Android 4 (ICS) or higher.
+* Android 6 (Marshmallow) or higher.
 Might work on lower versions if you experiment with *config.sh* and have corresponding SDK and NDK.
 * Rooted!
 * Superuser (*su*)
 * BusyBox in */system/xbin*.
 Use BusyBox Installer app to install it.
 (Search for *:pname:com.jrummy.busybox.installer*